 Turning vision into reality

 Donors don’t just give to ideas; they give to a future they can imagine.
-A campaign succeeds when it paints a vivid picture of what’s possible — not just with words, but with proof.
+A campaign succeeds when it paints a vivid picture of what’s possible with words and proof.

 - Show progress early & often: Updates, donor spotlights, and behind-the-scenes glimpses build trust over time.